Divorce and Minor Children: Illinois Statute for Requesting an Out of State Change of Address

 Wanting to make a fresh start following divorce is a positive and healthy motivator.
 Packing up the kids just may not be the answer.
 Even though it sounds like a positive approach to starting over, the Illinois court system will make the final determination.

 If you are 100 percent committed to moving forward with your petition to modify your child custody arrangement and relocate, you will need an experienced family law attorney at your side.
-The Law Offices of Douglas B. Warlick serving Geneva, Illinois offers skilled legal representation in all aspects of parental relocation situations.
+The The Law Offices of Douglas B. Warlick & Associates serving Geneva, Illinois offers skilled legal representation in all aspects of parental relocation situations.
 Contact our offices today to schedule a discounted consultation today.